AntonyThorpe/ssBootstrap3/README.md

 ## ToDo
 * There's probably a better way to reference a file location in the Less files than `@import "../../../mysite/thirdparty/bower_components/bootstrap/less/variables.less";`
-* Having trouble with the Blog Module
+* Blog Module needs testing
-* Link to a demo site

 ## Browser Support
-Does not support ie7.
+Does not support ie7 and below.

 ## Changelog